 Thinking about what to put into a camping scavenger hunt, it occurred to me that there are lots of things around the campground that I usually point out to my kids for safety and orientation .
 So, I thought, perhaps I could integrate that teaching into the scavenger hunt itself.

-This list will be most helpful if you do it with your children.
+This list will be most helpful if you do it with your children as apposed to having them do it independently .
 When we get to a new campground we take our kids to find the bathrooms, the play area, take note of memorable structures, and discuss safe boundaries for their roaming.

 The Mega Camping Scavenger Hunt

-This list might also work well to pair off into teams or groups of families to photograph the items with a time limit.
+This camping scavenger hunt might also work well as a game or competition.
+Try pairing off into teams or groups of families to photograph the items with an agreed-upon time limit.
 The team with the most items checked off wins first dibs on the marshmallow roasting sticks that night!

 I do hope these camping scavenger hunts bring lots of fun to your next family camping trip.
 If you do end up trying the mega-hunt I’d love to hear how long it took your family to find all the items on the list!

 Sign up to get access to the fantastic outdoor family printables library and you’ll also get access to the the Getting to know your campsite scavenger hunts there!